Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 Did you know you could reestablish your credit score while saving a little bit of money every month?

-That’s what the credit rehabilitation saving program is all about.
+That’s what the credit builder loan is all about.
 Basically, it works like this: you enter the program and take out a loan, the money from the loan is used to buy you a GIC, you make small monthly contributions to your loan and over the term of your loan pay it off.
 At the end, you reap the benefits of your GIC.

 In other words, this program allows you to save by contributing to a GIC through a loan.
 Since you are paying down a loan you benefit from establishing your credit score as your payment history gets reported to the credit bureaus.
 On top of that, you are saving money and improving your financial profile.
 It’s a great way to get smart about your finances or get a fresh start.